Fiattarone/ENcycloPYdia/README.md

 ---
 ## So, what's going on here?

-Sleep deprivation*, mostly, but allow me to explain in a hopefully TL;DR format: I'm building another app that requires free, unlimited access to the english language on the fly to help people study called _RabbitHole_.
-I need to run 500 definition searches at the same time to reflect a users' relevancy during their studies.
+Sleep deprivation*, mostly, but allow me to explain in a hopefully TL;DR format: I'm building a different app that requires free, unlimited access to the english language on the fly.
+This app is supposed to help people study, and I'm calling it _RabbitHole_ (I'll link you guys once there's some more headway).
+In this app, I need to run 500 definition searches at the same time to reflect a users' relevancy during their studies.
 Web scraping to accomplish this task is... well, unrealistic, unless everyone is going to willingly solve captchas all the time.
-Or unless I incorporate rotating proxies in each program and web scrape for available IPs constantly.
+Or unless I incorporate rotating proxies in each program and web scrape for available IPs constantly (thanks Adam--see footnote).
 Either way, I think it's more efficient to just create a JSON.
 Perhaps this will land in a DB, or maybe I'll just keep the full JSON with the program for now and figure out a GH Actions pipeline to keep it current.

 ---
 ## Why not just X, Y, or Z instead of stealing the English Language?